Skip to main content

 Landlord TI: $65/sf on a 7,500 sf space = $487,500 total TI Lease term: 10 years Implicit annual TI recovery built into base rent: $487,500 ÷ 10 = $48,750/year = $6.50/sf

-If market rent for pre-built comparable space is $26.50/sf, and this tenant pays $30.00/sf, the premium is $3.50/sf — the tenant is only partly paying back the TI through rent.
+If market rent for pre-built comparable space is $26.50/sf, and this tenant pays $30.00/sf, the premium is $3.50/sf.
+The tenant is only partly paying back the TI through rent.
 The gap means the landlord accepted below-cost TI amortization to attract the tenant.
 Full TCO for the tenant: $30.00 + $8.50 (CAM/tax/ins) = $38.50/sf.
 Full economic rent on comparable pre-built space: $26.50 + $8.50 = $35.00/sf.
-This tenant actually has $3.50/sf better TCO than it looks because of the generous TI structure.
+This tenant has $3.50/sf better TCO than it looks, because of the generous TI structure.

 Building the TCO Model

-Complete TCO Table — One Tenant Over 10-Year Lease
+Complete TCO Table: One Tenant Over 10-Year Lease

 Assumptions: 4,200 sf inline retail, suburban lifestyle center